cianadeveau/cianadeveau.github.io/_posts/2026-04-01-eval-awareness.md

 <img src="/images/bp3/Fig3.png" alt="Figure 3" width="75%" height="75%">
 <p>
 <em><b>Fig. 3: Probe activations against the gradient datasets.
 Each column is a single probe, trained on that dimension but not on that exact dataset.
 The rows are dual training modes: average of the reasoning trace (think_mean), activations on last reasoning token (think_close).
-5-fold cross validation AUROCs respectively at their best layer (think_mean): 0.97 (layer 48), 0.60 (layer 30), 0.88 (layer 61), and 0.98 (layer 33).</b> TODO </em>
+5-fold cross validation AUROCs respectively at their best layer (think_mean): 0.97 (layer 48), 0.60 (layer 30), 0.88 (layer 61), and 0.98 (layer 33).</b> </em>
 </p>

 The average across the reasoning trace tended to generalize better to these datasets, picking up on more of the subtle increases in harm and fictional framing.
 As noted previously, L5 for fictional framing diverts a bit from the previous layers, such that the probe was trained on the difference between L1 and L3/4, which explains the drop off at level 5.
 The sharp increase in probe firing to the final level of prompt conflict was to be expected as this original dataset struggled to create a clean gradient and the probe was trained explicitly on the differences highlighted between L1 and L5.
 Intent ambiguity is a bit more puzzling for the think_close probe, but the think_mean captured the gradual decline well.